Need to know all the best Magic Kingdom quick service restaurants, table service restaurants, snacks, drinks, and dining experiences?

 #8.
 The Diamond Horseshoe

-The Diamond Horseshoe is last on our list due because of it’s history of lackluster experience and food choices.
-However, it is currently serving the same menu as Liberty Tree Tavern right now, so if you weren’t able to score reservations to the Tree, we suggest using Diamond Horseshoe as a backup.
+The Diamond Horseshoe is last on our list simply because it’s a repeat of Liberty Tree Tavern with a less-exciting themed dining room.
+It serves the same menu as Liberty Tree Tavern, so if you weren’t able to score reservations to the Tree, we suggest using Diamond Horseshoe as a backup.

-We’d much rather dine at the Liberty Tree Tavern or the Plaza Restaurant if you’re looking for a unique American atmosphere of different eras, but Diamond Horseshoe is a worthy choice for breakfast or lunch in Magic Kingdom.
+We’d much rather dine at the Liberty Tree Tavern or the Plaza Restaurant if you’re looking for a unique American atmosphere from different eras, but Diamond Horseshoe is a worthy choice for lunch or dinner in Magic Kingdom.

 Best Magic Kingdom Quick Service Restaurants